mysql/mysql-utilities/doc/man/mysqldbexport.rst

 Note: For SQL-format output, the :option:`--display` option is ignored.

-To turn off the headers when using CSV or TAB display format, specify the :option:`--no-headers` option.
+To turn off the headers for CSV or TAB display format, specify the :option:`--no-headers` option.

 To turn off all feedback information, specify the :option:`--quiet` option.